 Gluten free pizza crust mix should make pizza crust that tastes like the ‘real’ deal.
 And Jules missed 'real' pizza almost more than anything when she was diagnosed with celiac disease.
-So, true to form, she took a good, hard look at what made a great pizza crust a great pizza crust.
-Her gluten free pizza crust mix would have to yield an authentic, crispy, airy crust, or it wouldn’t have her name on it.
+So, she worked hard to make a gluten free pizza crust mix that actually made an authentic, chewy-yet-crispy, airy crust, or it wouldn’t have her name on it.
 She didn’t have to taste a lot of other gluten free crusts in her research.
 She could tell by looking at the ingredients.

 Most gluten free pizza crusts are more like crackers.
 That's because most use flour that’s primarily brown rice based.
 Rice is nice, but it’s dry, crumbly and doesn’t behave like flour that traditional pizza crusts are made from. gfJules Gluten Free Flour does behave like traditional flour, so she had a great start.
 Then she tirelessly tweaked and tested and re-tested…and finally hit upon THE perfect combination of everything to produce a gluten free pizza crust mix that’s easy to make, and gets gobbled down by gluten-loving teenagers and discerning gluten-free diners alike.

-Her gluten free pizza crust mix is the perfect example.
-You don’t even need a mixer or any fancy equipment to make this amazing crust.
-Simply add a few common ingredients to the mix, stir in the yeast, let it rise for just a bit, then bake it with your favorite sauce and toppings.
 When’s the last time you had really, really exceptional gluten free pizza?
 Ever?
 You know Jules wouldn’t want you living without, or compromising by eating (or feeding your family) inferior pizza.
 This pizza is certifiably awesome!
 Read the REVIEWS!
-Then grab a can or 4!
+Then grab a mix or 4!
 By making it yourself, you’ll be stretching your food budget!
 And eating and serving THE BEST, safest gluten free pizza crust mix you’ll EVER try!
 Trust Jules, you’ll be glad you did!

-gfJules Pizza Crust Mix Makes Amazing Gluten Free Baguettes, Italian Bread, Calzones and Bread Sticks
+gfJules Pizza Crust Mix Makes Amazing Gluten Free Baguettes, Italian Bread, Calzones, Stuffed Crust Pizza and Bread Sticks.

 Don't live another day without EPIC gluten free pizza!

-Spoon dough out onto pizza pan or baking sheet lined with parchment.
-Liberally oil your palms and spread pizza out to a 12” circle or small personal pizzas, adding oil to your hands if the dough is sticking (see video).
-Leave a higher edge around the pizza to contain the sauce.
+FORM THE CRUST: Spoon dough onto oiled parchment.
+Liberally oil your palms and spread pizza out to a 12-14” circle or small personal pizzas, adding oil to your hands if the dough is sticking.
+Create raised edge to contain sauce.

-Cover with oiled parchment and let rise for 30 minutes in a warm spot.
-Remove parchment, poke holes around crust with fork to prevent large pair pockets.
-Heat oven to 375°F and bake for 15 minutes, or until crusts have risen and are lightly browned.
-Remove to spread warm sauce and toppings then return to bake for 20 more minutes.
+FOR PIZZA STONE: Preheat oven with stone to 500°F. Cover crust with oiled parchment and let rise for 30 minutes in a warm spot.
+Remove top parchment and transfer to hot stone.
+Bake for 3-4 minutes or until the crust is lightly browned, bubbled, and firm.
+Remove to spread warm sauce and toppings, then bake for 2 more minutes.